absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 When overwriting dependency injection, the required dependency concrete bound in the container will not be instantiated.

 The fun part is that the container automatically binds the different injected concrete in the class instance as accessors.
-The name is transformed to a `camelCase` representation of the abstract.
+The name is transformed into a `camelCase` representation of the abstract.

 ```javascript
 class SomeService  {